lotusnprod/lotus-processor/src/1_gathering/db/afrotryp/note.md

 # NOTE

-tsv converted from the .doc and a missing tab added to line NIG175
+The obtained .doc was manually converted to a .tsv and a missing tab added to line NIG175.

+The obtained .tsv is available at:

+//TODO